Written by Nic Bartolotta

 - Improved physical performance.

-And as long as you continue to foam roll and stretch as needed, these added benefits will compound on each other.
+As long as you continue to foam roll and stretch as needed, these added benefits will compound.

-4. Treat & manage injuries or other chronic conditions
+Treat & manage injuries or other chronic conditions.

-Whether you’re an Olympic athlete or a recreational athlete, injuries happen to everyone.
+Injuries happen to everyone, whether you're an Olympic athlete or a recreational athlete.
 And though they may keep you away from the game for a while, foam rolling can help you treat and manage injuries so that you can get back out there.

 Foam rolling stimulates blood flow to the target muscles, resulting in benefits like: